quentgh/java-security-micro-srv-apigw-jwt/README.md

-# JAVA Project - Property management (Work in progress)
+# JAVA Project - Property management (work in progress)

 ## Java project with Spring Boot and Spring Security
-A micro service architecture, with :
+A micro services architecture, with :
-- a discovery service (Eureka)
+- a authentication module for generate et validate token -> prop-mgt-auth
-- an API gateway with JWT and routes filters
+- a business application for simulate a property management software -> prop-mgt-business-service
-- a authentication module for generate et validate token
+- a discovery service (Eureka) -> prop-mgt-eureka
-- a business application for simulate a property management software
+- an API gateway with JWT and routes filters -> prop-mgt-gateway

-## Initialisation
+## Initialization

 ### Prerequisites
 - MySQL

-### New project :
+### Start new project :
 - Spring Starter Project
 	- Java 17
 	- Maven